-If you plant your black rose seeds in seed trays and refrigerate them for stratification, they'll need a warm environment after refrigeration for the seeds to thrive.
+If you sow your black rose seeds in seed trays and refrigerate them for stratification, they'll need a warm environment after refrigeration for the seeds to thrive.
 Young rose bushes need at least 70-degree weather and five to six hours of full sunlight to grow.

 Introduce your seed trays to direct light through an indoor plant light or a hydroponic lighting system, or place them directly in the sunlight.
 Don't overwater your young seeds and seedlings; this can damage the roots.